Manaslu Circuit Trek Detail information

 How physical do I need to be for trekking and what about AMS?

-The trekking is considered as moderate and generally can trek by all people.
-Though the trekking is comfortable, the reasonable level of fitness is required.
+The trekking is considered as difficult Though the trekking is comfortable, the reasonable level of fitness is required.
 The walking hours for the trek is about 12 to 15 days, walking 5 to 7 hours each day.
 Trek leads you at an altitude of 5160 m.

 Trekking by the way full of amazing natural streams springs, Himalayan views along with the exploration of endangered species in beautiful forests of blue pine and rhododendron provides you precious moments of your life.
 Trek to Manaslu leads you to the very preserved and highly influenced place of Tibetan settlements with their own different culture, custom, and traditions.
 You can get a great opportunity to closely observe the Tibetan lifestyles.
 Trekking to Manaslu Circuit with the services provided by Sunrise Adventure Trek guarantees you to provide the full enjoyment of natural glories with expertise.